(Updated May 27, 2026) Saga IT

-Azure API for FHIR is retiring on September 30, 2026.
+Azure API for FHIR retires on September 30, 2026.
 If your organization relies on this service for clinical data exchange, patient-facing applications, or backend analytics pipelines, you need a migration plan.
 The replacement, Azure Health Data Services (AHDS), is not a simple rename.
 It is a fundamentally different deployment model with expanded capabilities, different configuration patterns, and a few breaking changes that will affect your applications.

 This guide walks through the complete migration process, from understanding what changed architecturally to executing a production cutover with minimal downtime.
 Whether you are running a single FHIR server for a pilot project or operating a multi-tenant platform serving dozens of healthcare organizations, the core migration steps are the same.
+For the broader cloud-vendor comparison, see our healthcare cloud migration guide.

 What Is Changing and Why